This position sets out what we expect officers of an organisation to do when carrying out due diligence.

 - understand the work of the organisation

 - in place to communicate and consider information about work health and safety, and to respond to that information

-- in place to comply with any duties and requirements under work health and safety law, and uses them.
+- in place to comply with any duties and requirements under HSWA, and uses them.

 Relying on information from others to meet the due diligence requirements